venkatachalamlab/annotator/README.md

 Example:
 In the above picture, the current track is 1.
 If I click on any part of the image and then press key '2', it jumps to t=12.
 I then click on the center of a neuron (roughly), by pressing "1", it automatically finds the brighest point close to wheren I clicked and labels it.
 Now I use key "3" to jump to t=185.
 Since the track number is not changed, if I find the same neuron and press "1", it labels it.
 Now pressing key "4" creates a new track and selects it so I can jump back to t=12 by pessing key '2' and find a new neuron to label.

+### Interfacing with NeuronIR

+You can find and install NeuronIR software here: https://github.com/venkatachalamlab/NeuronIR

+1. `change_provenance`( *, _now, NEIR, ANTT ): Updates all neurons in the active frame with provenance "NEIR" to "ANTT."
+This effectively promotes the current frame with NeuronIR results to a full verified annotation.
+2. `update_neir`( _now, True, False ): Given some partial annotations in the current frame, runs NeuronIR on the neurons connected to those annotated ones via intra-neuron regularization springs *ONLY*.
+This is a fast, efficient way to see how a set of partial annotation can affect the results.
+3. `overwrite_neir_checkpoint`( kn_max, 10 ): Updates a given keyword argument for NeuronIR ("kn_max") with the given value ("10") in the checkpoint.pt file.
+Any updates to arguments for model building/compiling will trigger a recompile and may take longer to complete.
+Use this to update NeuronIR parameters when using update_neir.

 ## Saving and Loading